Helen Woolley BSc BPhil CMLI

 CABE Space asked Helen (who co-ordinated the project) and Matthew Carmona (from University College London) to bring together evidence from research about green and open spaces which highlights the benefits such spaces provide for people´s lives.
-The publication is available on the CABE web site.
+The publication is available on the CABE website.

-Disabled and non disabled children´s free play in the school play ground (2002 – 2004)
+Disabled and non-disabled children´s free play in the school playground (2002 – 2004)

 This research was funded by the Joseph Rowntree Foundation and investigated the play which takes place in primary school playgrounds.
 It had a specific focus on whether disabled children are included in play in playgrounds, if so how they are included and what barriers exist to their inclusion.
-The final research monologue was published by the National Children´s Bureau (available from their web site) and the Joseph Rowntee Foundation.
+The final research monologue was published by the National Children´s Bureau (available from their web site) and the Joseph Rowntree Foundation.